brandie-xxx/elysian-dating-platform/design_guidelines.md

 - **First Message**: Encouraging prompts and conversation starters
 - **Profile Building**: Guided, fun process that highlights personality

-The design should celebrate Southern African beauty and culture while maintaining premium sophistication.
-It should feel warm, welcoming, and deeply connected to the rich heritage of the region - especially Zimbabwe - while fostering meaningful connections that transcend borders.
+The design should celebrate African beauty and culture while maintaining premium sophistication.
+It should feel warm, welcoming, and deeply connected to the rich heritage of our entire continent while fostering meaningful connections that transcend borders.